About Us

 - 80% of those death occur outside a hospital

-There are 50,000 rural health facilities in the world that lack grid electricity and yet have enough sunshine to make solar energy economically viable.
+There are 50,000 rural health facilities in the world that lack dependable grid electricity and yet have enough sunshine to make solar energy economically viable.
 These health facilities serve 1.2 billion people – adults, mothers, children, infants.

 Today there exists in the developed world the medical technology and know-how to save lives and improve the quality of life for its citizens.
 Unfortunately this capability is largely absent from health facilities in the developing world.